 PS5 and PS5 Pro: Specifications

-Here’s an updated comparison between the PlayStation 5 and the PlayStation 5 Pro, integrating information based on available specs and rumors:
+Here’s an updated comparison between the PlayStation 5 and the PlayStation 5 Pro, integrating information based on available specifications.

 Key Takeaways: